kfiras/pluralsight-camel-intro/README.md

 ### Note
 **_If your project does not load in Tomcat in Eclipse, repeat step 12 above.
 Maven Dependencies sometimes disappear when updating the project and it needs to be added_**

-## Contact Information

-If you have any questions, please feel free to contact me:

-Michael Hoffman
-mike@michaelhoffmaninc.com
-@mhi_inc